 Robyn Zanker is a long time supporter and volunteer of CBA.
 She first

 joined the committee in 2003 and produced RODS newsletter for 8 years.
 Robyn has just moved back to Sydney after 18 years in the Southern Highlands

 Robyn has worked in various industries over the years including hospitality

-real estate and now cattle.
-She is a Commonwealth registered Marriage Celebrant.
+real estate and cattle.

 Susan Rodak has been working in the finance industry for over 30 years and has owned and operated an ANZ Mobile Lending Central Coast North franchise business for the last 14 years as well as owning the Battery World Wyong franchise with her husband Paul.
 Susan is currently the Treasurer of the Wyong Regional Chamber of Commerce and a member of the Community Business Women’s Network Upper Central Coast.
 Susan and Paul have three sons and one of their sons has Retinitis Pigmentosa which is her motivation to help create awareness and raise funds for continuing support and research that joining the board will achieve.